LLMs Cannot Reliably Judge (Yet?): A Comprehensive Assessment on the Robustness of LLM-as-a-Judge: Introduction

-To answer \textbf{RQ1}, we conduct a comprehensive evaluation of LLM-based judges against \textbf{15} adversarial attack techniques and \textbf{7} defense strategies.
-Our analysis provides extensive comparisons of these techniques, revealing critical insights into their relative strengths and weaknesses. {The results indicate that many attack methods, such as Fake Reasoning \cite{judgeDeceiver}, Combined Attack \cite{prompt_bench}, Empty Attack and AdvEval \cite{adv}, PAIR \cite{pair}, TAP \cite{tap} consistently achieve high attack success rate on multiple tasks and models, highlighting vulnerabilities in LLM-based judges.
-Conversely, defense strategies such as Retokenization \cite{baseDefense} and Naive LLM-based Detector \cite{naive_llm_defense}, demonstrate notable effectiveness in mitigating these attacks.} Our evaluation provides a comprehensive view of the current landscape of attack and defense techniques, and a clear guidance on safeguarding LLM-as-a-Judge systems against adversarial manipulation.
+To answer \textbf{RQ1}, we conduct a comprehensive evaluation of LLM-based judges against 15 adversarial attack techniques and 8 defense strategies.
+Our analysis provides extensive comparisons of these techniques, revealing critical insights into their relative strengths and weaknesses. {The results indicate that many attack methods, such as Fake Reasoning \cite{judgeDeceiver} and Combined Attacks \cite{prompt_bench}, consistently achieve high attack success rates across multiple tasks and models, highlighting vulnerabilities in LLM-based judges.
+Among the evaluated defenses, re-tokenization \cite{baseDefense} achieves the greatest reduction in residual attack success, but it also causes a substantial loss in benign utility.
+In contrast, naive LLM-based detection \cite{naive_llm_defense} provides a better balance between robustness and utility, although it requires one additional LLM call for each evaluated response.

+Our evaluation provides a comprehensive view of the current landscape of attack and defense techniques, offering clear guidance on safeguarding LLM-as-a-Judge systems against adversarial manipulation.

-To address \textbf{RQ2}, we analyze the effect of adversarial attacks under different judge prompt templates and judge model selection.
+To address \textbf{RQ2}, we analyse the effects of adversarial attacks across different judge prompt templates and model selections.
 Our analysis reveals that the robustness of LLM-as-a-Judge systems is highly sensitive to both factors.
-Specifically, while all the evaluated prompt templates are clear and well-structured, they present different levels of robustness to the LLM-as-a-Judge system.
-To mitigate this issue, we propose a prompt template optimization method aimed at identifying configurations with improved robustness.
+Specifically, while all evaluated prompt templates are clear and well-structured, they exhibit varying levels of robustness.
+To mitigate this issue, we propose a prompt template optimization method designed to identify configurations with enhanced robustness.
 Our optimized template consistently outperforms existing templates in robustness against multiple attacks.
-Additionally, our evaluation on various judge models reveals that JudgeLM-13B exhibits substantially stronger robustness against adversarial inputs, performing comparably to the widely adopted GPT-4o.
-This suggests that JudgeLM-13B is a strong open-source alternative as an LLM judge.
-These findings emphasize the importance of prompt template design and judgment fine-tuning in enhancing the robustness of LLM-as-a-Judge systems against adversarial attacks.
+Additionally, our evaluation of $10$ judge models shows that no model family is uniformly robust.
+JudgeLM-13B attains the lowest mean ASR, whereas GPT-4o attains the lowest mean iSDR, and the evaluated reasoning-oriented and stronger-inference models provide no consistent robustness advantage.